 Karen van Schaik is a saxophonist, composer and multidisciplinary artist.
 She writes and plays music for theatre, circus and dance, among other things.
-Apart from her musical talents, Karen is also very creative visually: she draws, paints and even designs furniture and costumes.
+Karen also draws, paints, writes and even designs furniture and costumes.

 With a bachelor’s degree in architecture from Delft University, Karen comes to Brussels to study jazz saxophone.
 Once a professional musician, she settles permanently in the European capital and represents the Netherlands in the European Saxophone Ensemble (ESE), a former MetX project that brought together 12 saxophone players from 12 different member states every year.